LostInCompilation/HashMe/README.md

 ~~~

 ## Compiling
-Compilation of the library and examples can be done using CMake and make, or projects for VisualStudio and Xcode can be generated.
-Small Shell scripts are included for compiling and generating projects.
+Compilation of the library and examples can be done using CMake and make.
+Additionally projects for VisualStudio and Xcode can be generated.
+Small Shell scripts for compiling and generating projects are included.

 ### CMake
 TODO